renebrummel/ForNAV.TrainingModules/Modules/13 Create New Report/CreateNewReport.Trainer.md

 ## Reflection
 Duration:

-What did we just do, what are the results.
+What are the positive sides and the drawbacks of this way of creating reports?